finbourne/horizon-sdk-java/sdk/docs/IntegrationsApi.md

 [EXPERIMENTAL] GetExecutionIdsForInstance: Get integration instance execution ids.

-&lt;br&gt;Get the most recent execution ids for an integration instance.  &lt;br /&gt;  &lt;br&gt;The user must be authenticated, entitled to call this method, and the user&#39;s domain must be licensed for the integration.
+ Get the most recent execution ids for an integration instance.
+The user must be authenticated, entitled to call this method, and the user&#39;s domain must be licensed for the integration.

 ### Example